inferris-com/.github/profile/README.md

 * Support: https://support.inferris.com

 ## Acknowledgments for Services and External Contributions
-In recognition of the services and individuals who've made a significant impact, I'd like to extend my gratitude, even though there have been no external contributions as I've been a lone developer for many years.
-However, for the sake of common courtesy, I'd like to express my thanks to the following:
+In recognition of the services used, and for the sake of common courtesy, I'd like to express my thanks to the following:

+- The developers of the essential services we rely on, like NGINX, Django, Postfix, Dovecot, MySQL, Redis
 - XenForo developers, including Chris D, Jeremy P, Kier, Mike, and Naz.
 - OVH for their service as our provider, enabling me to host various services, such as web hosting, databases, email infrastructure, and our API.
 - md_5, a legend in the field.
-- The developers of the essential services we rely on, like NGINX, Django, Postfix, Dovecot, OpenDKIM, MySQL, Redis, and various other components.
+Also a big thanks to the PaperMC team.
 - Cloudflare for security.
-- OpenAI, a source of inspiration for how we might integrate machine learning (if possible).

 <!--

 **Here are some ideas to get you started:**